Job Description of a Linguistics Specialist

 Employment Options for Linguistic Specialists

 Many linguistic specialists work for different sectors of the government, helping to compile knowledge of language for purposes varying from historical examinations to code breaking.
 Linguistic specialists also can be found at most colleges and universities, where they might teach classes in linguistics, research and present new ideas in the field or both.
+English language and literature teachers, including linguists, earned an average salary of $67,980 in 2012, according to the U.S. Bureau of Labor Statistics (BLS).
+Employment prospects in postsecondary teaching are expected to be good overall, with a 17% growth rate predicted for 2010-2020, as reported by the BLS.

 Linguistic specialists also might find work as consultants in the private sector.
 For example, marketing firms and publishing companies sometimes hire linguistic specialists to give advice on what language to use in advertising and promotions or to help predict trends in pronunciation, slang or diction.
 Additionally, high-tech companies might bring on linguistic specialists to help develop speech recognition software, check for proper grammar or provide a better understanding of how language is affected by computer use.